Tutor: Dr Teresa Grant

 There are two set plays each week, but these have generally been chosen to compare and contrast to the works in English Renaissance Drama: A Norton Anthology, ed.
 Bevington et al (New York and London, 2002).
 Students who do not already have familiarity with these more famous extra-curricular plays (see 'Preparatory Reading' link to the right) are urged to read them over the summer so as to be able to take a full part in discussions.
 A good knowledge of Shakespeare's plays will also be a help, so if you haven't studied Shakespeare at undergraduate level, you should do your best to read as many plays as you can (the Norton Shakespeare is the Warwick English set text).

-The seminar will be weekly for two hours, on Monday between 5 and 7 pm.
-The first class will be team-taught by both tutors.
+The seminar will be weekly for two hours, on Monday between 2 and 4 pm in H516.

 Suggested Reading List